-- Your Insurable Interest beneficiary predeceases you; or you elect in writing to terminate such coverage (permitted since 5 October 1994). - There is no eligible beneficiary. - You hold a service-connected disability rating of 100 percent for at least ten continuous years if such rating occurred subsequent to the date of retirement, or for at least five continuous years if awarded immediately upon date of discharge or release from active duty; and you withdraw from SBP with the written consent of your beneficiary. - You opt to discontinue SBP participation, with spouse concurrence, during the one-year period between the 25th and 36th month following commencement of retired pay. - You make 360 monthly premium payments per category and level of coverage, and reach age 70, thereby achieving "paid-up" status -- where SBP premiums cease and an annuity remains payable.
-In enacting this law in 1998, Congress set the effective date as 1 October 2008.
+- Your Insurable Interest beneficiary predeceases you; or you elect in writing to terminate such coverage (permitted since Oct.
+5, 1994). - There is no eligible beneficiary. - You hold a service-connected disability rating of 100 percent for at least ten continuous years if such rating occurred after the date of retirement, or for at least five continuous years if awarded immediately upon date of discharge or release from active duty; and you withdraw from SBP with the written consent of your beneficiary.
+Note: The offset of the SBP annuity by the Veterans Affairs Dependency and Indemnity Compensation has been eliminated effective Jan.
+1, 2023.
+As a result, the primary reason to withdraw from SBP in this manner no longer exists. - You opt to discontinue SBP participation, with spouse concurrence, during the one-year period between the 25th and 36th month following commencement of retired pay. - You make 360 monthly premium payments per category and level of coverage, and reach age 70, thereby achieving "paid-up" status -- where SBP premiums cease, and an annuity remains payable.
+In enacting this law in 1998, Congress set the effective date as Oct.
+1, 2008.

-5-9.
-Designation of Beneficiary for Final Pay (or Arrears of Pay).
+5-9 Designation of Beneficiary for Arrears of Pay.